 Black Forest Cake is a dessert that is popular in Germany and The Black Forest region.
 The Black Forest Cake was first created in the Schwarzwaldund, a region in Germany.

 This is authentic German food that is served after a long traditional meal.
 It’s a great example of one of the foods that are hard to get elsewhere outside Germany.

 The cake is made with chocolate sponge cake layers and whipped cream.
 It is usually served with cherry sauce or kirschwasser.
 Check out these other interesting things about The Black Forest.

 17. Schwarzwaelder Kirschtorte (a cake with sponge cake, liqueur, and cherries)

 You won’t be able to appreciate German cuisine without sampling its most delectable desserts!
 The sponge cakes with liqueur and creamed cherries are a delicious combination.
 The Schwarzwaelders Kirschtorte was no doubt Germany’s favorite dessert.
 This cake’s official debut came in 1915.

 18. Apfelstrudel (an apple pastry)

-Eierkuchen is a German pancake typically made with bacon and onions.
+Eierkuchen is a German pancake typically made with bacon and onions or raspberry sauce.
 It’s a popular dish in Germany and is often eaten as a main course, as a side dish, or even as a dessert.
 Eierkuchen is simple to make and can be enjoyed by people of all ages.

 20. Bratapfel (a caramelized apple)